-In addition, the Internal Revenue Service (IRS) has a search feature on its website that allows consumers to find legitimate, qualified charities to which donations may be tax-deductible.
+The IRS website has a search feature that helps consumers find legitimate, qualified charities to which donations may be tax-deductible.

 For more information, please visit the IRS's Exempt Organizations Select Check.

 Fraudulent Classified Ads and Auction Sales

-Internet criminals post classified ads and auctions for products they do not have and make the scam work by using stolen credit cards.
-Fraudsters receive an order from a victim, charge the victim's credit card for the amount of the order, then use a separate, stolen credit card for the actual purchase.
-They pocket the purchase price obtained from the victim's credit card and have the merchant ship the item directly to the victim.
+Internet criminals post classified ads and auctions for products they don't have then use stolen credit cards to make it work.
+Fraudsters receive an order from a victim and charge their credit card for the amount of the order.
+They then use a separate, stolen credit card for the actual purchase.
+They pocket the purchase price from the victim's credit card and have the merchant ship the item to the victim.
 Consequently, an item purchased from an online auction but received directly from the merchant is a strong indication of fraud.
-Victims of such a scam not only lose the money paid to the fraudster, but may be liable for receiving stolen goods.
+Victims of this scam lose the money paid to the fraudster and may be liable for receiving stolen goods.

 Shoppers may avoid these scams by using caution and not providing financial information directly to the seller.
 Fraudulent sellers will use this information to purchase items for their schemes.
 Always use a legitimate payment service to ensure a safe, legitimate purchase.

 As for product delivery, fraudsters posing as legitimate delivery services offer reduced or free shipping to customers through auction sites.
 They perpetuate this scam by providing fake shipping labels to the victim.
 The fraudsters do not pay for delivery of the packages.
 Therefore, delivery service providers intercept the packages for nonpayment and the victim loses the money they paid for the product.

-Diligently check each seller's rating and feedback along with their number of sales and the dates on which feedback was posted.
+Diligently check each seller's rating, feedback, number of sales, and the dates on which feedback was posted.
 Be wary of a seller with 100% positive feedback or a low total number of feedback postings.
 Additionally, it's a red flag if all feedback is posted around the same date and time.

 Here are some additional tips you can use to avoid becoming a victim of cyber fraud:

 1. Do not respond to unsolicited (spam) email.